microsoft/azure-iot-developer-kit/docs/_solutions/03-voice-to-timeline.md

 last_modified_at: 2016-11-03T10:16:34-04:00
 ---

 In this mini solution, you will make the DevKit able to send a tweet by voice.
-By using Microsoft Cognitive Service, when you speak to the DevKit via its microphone, it will translate the voice into a text message and use your authroized Twitter account to send a tweet for you.
+By using Microsoft Cognitive Service, when you speak to the DevKit via its microphone, it will translate the voice into text.

 ## Requirements